lurcury/ardelia/README.md

 **NOTE: please import udpPeerManager and udpPeer!**
 ### details

-* The implementation uses udp but uses ping pong to ensure connection
+* The implementation uses udp with ping pong to ensure connection
 * The packets are signed and verified by protocol upon sending and receiving to check validity and integrity of peer.
 * The routing algorithm (yet to be done) will be Chord instead of Kademlia.

 ### configs

 > To setup this network, you need to provide the ip address and ports of each server node and a private key in hex or wif format. `min_peers` and `max_peers` indicate the allowed range of directly connected peers, while `timeout` and `pingtime` indicate the length of time(in seconds) before, respectively, a socket timeouts and the peer pings.
 The parameter `num_workers` determine the number of packet signers and verifiers in order to accelerate packet processing.
+The parameter `num_queue` corresponds to the number of queues needed for each message type.

 When creating a peerManager instance, the following default configurations are fed into the constructor if user-defined configs are not provided.